nathanjessen/nathanjessen.github.io/_posts/work/2013-10-07-pioneer-military-loans.md

 ---

-VML Project, joined the project during testing phase.
+Joined the project during testing phase.
 Responsible for fixing defects, refactoring css, and adding new styles and functionality to the site.